-- 282 This research was supported by the NSF Long-Term Ecological Research Program (DEB- - 283 0423259 and DEB-1114804) and by NSF (DEB-0949317) and the USDA National Institute of - 284 Food and Agriculture (2019-67019-29464).
-This paper contributes pre-treatment information to a - 285 study of Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE), which - 286 forms part of the Hubbard Brook Ecosystem Study. - 287 Declarations - 288 Conflict of interest - 289 The authors declare that they have no conflict of mpeting interests. - 290 Statement of Authorship - 291 RDY designed the study and obtained the funding.
-FMD analyzed the samples.
-JMN analyzed - the data and made the figures.
-FMD drafted the first report, and JMN picked it up again, years - 293 later, under the direction of RDY.
+Funding This research was supported by the NSF Long-Term Ecological Research Program (DEB-0423259 and DEB-1114804) and by NSF (DEB-0949317) and the USDA National Institute of Food and Agriculture (2019-67019-29464).
+This paper contributes pre-treatment information to a study of Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE), which forms part of the Hubbard Brook Ecosystem Study.

+Declarations

+Conflict of interest The authors declare no competing interests.